Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Introduction

+Very recently, the Karmarkar condition has been applied to $f(Q)$ gravity itself, obtaining anisotropic stars constrained by observed masses and radii \cite{Sharma2024,Awais2025,Mustafa2024,Rani2024,Paul2025}.
+However, Singh \textit{et al}~\cite{singhclass1} demonstrated that for an isotropic embedding class-I spacetime, the only possible solutions in general relativity are either flat spacetimes or the Schwarzschild interior solution~\cite{schwarzschild1916} and the Kohler-Chao solution~\cite{kohler1965}.
+As linear $f(Q)$ gravity is dynamically equivalent to general relativity (GR), the same restriction applies in the case of a linear $f(Q)$ gravity model solved via Karmarkar's condition.
+One is thus tempted to assume an anisotropic system to generate more realistic class-I solutions.
+This requirement directs attention to specific metric choices that can serve as viable seeds.
+In our study, we consider the Vaidya-Tikekar metric ansatz, which has found many applications in the modelling of compact relativistic stars \cite{vaidya}.
+It is noteworthy that in the Vaidya-Tikekar (VT) geometry, the $t=\text{constant}$ hypersurface can be embedded in a four-dimensional Euclidean space as a spheroidal geometry rather than a spherical geometry \cite{vaidya}.
+This observation leads to a specific form of the radial metric potential that allows exact interior solutions to be obtained without assuming an equation of state (EOS).
+Solutions constructed by this method produce physically acceptable profiles for ultra-dense stellar interiors.
+Subsequently, the VT ansatz has become a widely used tool in relativistic stellar structure.
+The Vaidya-Tikekar (VT) ansatz has also been extensively used to construct anisotropic stellar models~\cite{maurya19vt,maurya22vt,karmarkar0,paul,Sharma2012}, to derive mass and compactness bounds~\cite{Sharma2006}, higher dimensional studies~\cite{Khugaev2016,Chanda2024} and charged solutions corresponding to the exterior consistent with Reissner-Nordström geometry~\cite{koma,kumar2014,chatto,Sharma2021}.
+Very recently, the ansatz has been used to model strange quark stars and anisotropic embedding class-I solutions within $f(Q)$ gravity~\cite{Kaur2024b,Sharma2024,Awais2025}.
+These developments show that the VT geometry remains a flexible and reliable basis for modelling dense stellar interiors in both general relativity and its extended versions.
+Earlier, VT embedding class-I anisotropic models generated via gravitational decoupling were constructed in GR~\cite{maurya2022ps}, where physically viable compact objects were successfully developed.
+The present work combines gravitational decoupling with embedding class-I geometry in linear $f(Q)$ gravity to construct a generalized class of compact star models.
 In GR-based decoupling models, the only deformation freedom arises from the decoupling parameter, which modifies the metric components.
 Any modification in mass or compactness is inseparably tied to this geometric deformation.
 There is no independent mechanism within GR to distinguish between effects arising from geometric deformation and those associated with matter-sector normalization.
 GR-based decoupling cannot distinguish whether high mass compact objects arise from geometric stiffening or from modified gravitational coupling.
-In contrast, linear $f(Q)$ gravity of the form $f(Q)=\beta_1 Q+\beta_2$ is dynamically equivalent to GR at the geometric level, but introduces a gravitational coupling parameter $\beta_1$ that uniformly rescales the effective matter sector without altering the metric structure.
-When gravitational decoupling is implemented within this framework, the resulting system contains two independent parameters: the decoupling parameter $\epsilon$, governing geometric deformation and EOS stiffness, and the coupling parameter $\beta_1$, governing matter-sector rescaling.
+In contrast, a linear $f(Q)$ modification of the form $f(Q)=\beta_1 Q+\beta_2$ is dynamically equivalent to GR at the geometric level.
+Nevertheless, it introduces a gravitational coupling parameter $\beta_1$ that uniformly rescales the effective matter sector without altering the metric structure.
+When gravitational decoupling is implemented within this framework, the resulting system contains two independent parameters: the decoupling parameter $\epsilon$, which governs geometric deformation and EOS stiffness, and the coupling parameter $\beta_1$, which governs matter-sector rescaling as demonstrated below.